-We employ a career ladder approach to nursing education which allows students to complete the Associate Degree in Nursing, become licensed as a Registered Nurse, and then, if desired, progress through the Bachelor of Science in Nursing.
-Baccalaureate nursing courses are offered online, permitting nurses to work day shift and night shift while pursuing a degree.
-Recognition of prior education and practice makes it possible for the Licensed Practical Nurse to build on competencies gained in their LPN program and complete the associate degree in three semesters.
+We employ a career ladder approach to nursing education which allows students to complete the Associate of Science in Nursing (ASN) degree, become licensed as a Registered Nurse, and then, if desired, progress through the Bachelor of Science in Nursing (BSN) program.
+Baccalaureate nursing courses are offered online, permitting nurses to work full time while pursuing a degree.
+Recognition of prior education and practice makes it possible for the Licensed Practical Nurse (LPN) to build on competencies gained in their LPN program and complete the Associate of Science in Nursing degree in three semesters.

 It is my privilege and pleasure to work with nursing faculty who are academically well prepared, excellent clinical practitioners, and committed to providing the best nursing education possible to our students.
 The positive outcomes generated by the faculty and students, require cooperative effort and teamwork.
 Nursing faculty are continually reviewing and revising policies, curriculum, and experiences to provide educational opportunities designed to prepare graduates for today's health care system.

 Students enrolled in the nursing programs are special.
 They become a part of our family when they enter and are mentored by faculty who care about their progress and success.
 Students and faculty interact in the classroom and clinical setting to gain the maximum from each learning opportunity.
 Following the completion of our program graduates and faculty work together to enhance the health of West Virginians and the global community.

 As you peruse our website, I hope you sense the excitement and challenge of nursing education at Fairmont State University and chose to come to FSU!